 The regulatory provisions are generic, and are activated only when DHS makes a finding of emergent circumstances, and publishes a notice in the Federal Register to define the specifics of what is to be suspended, and for whom, and the procedures for how to apply for any benefits that result from the suspension.
-DHS has not provided Special Student Relief for Chinese students impacted by the 2019 Novel Coronavirus.
+DHS has not provided Special Student Relief for students impacted by COVID-19.

 Special Student Relief notices published to date include the following, all of which have expired.